Gothic Quarter Walking Tour, Barcelona

 Gothic Quarter Walking Tour (Self Guided), Barcelona

-A walk around the Gothic Quarter is a journey through time to Barcelona’s oldest history, going back to times of Roman rule; in fact, the typically Roman grid plan is still visible today in the quarter's layout.
-Only a few roads are open for car traffic, so there will be little in the way of enjoying the many narrow, atmospheric streets filled with superb food, high-quality architecture, coffee shops and boutiques.
-You can wander around for many hours without getting bored, finding little surprises around every corner.
+A walk through the Gothic Quarter – Barcelona’s oldest part, dating from the Roman era – is like a journey through time.
+The typical Roman grid plan is still visible in the quarter's layout.
+Only a few roads are open for car traffic, so there is little in the way of enjoying the narrow, atmospheric streets filled with high-quality architecture, numerous boutiques, and coffee shops.
+Melding medieval charm with the vibrancy of modern life, this labyrinthine district is home to a multitude of landmarks.

-The Gothic Quarter is one of those medieval urban landscapes where it's easy to get lost, so follow our self-guided walking tour to appreciate its main historical landmarks, squares and curiosities – a nice way to “lose yourself” while staying on the right course.
+The Gothic Quarter is more than just a district but the heartbeat of Barcelona, where every corner tells a story.
+This is one of those medieval urban landscapes where you can easily get lost.
+Follow our self-guided walk to appreciate the area's main landmarks and let it captivate your imagination – a nice way to “lose yourself” while staying on the right course.

 How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.